nxllxvxxd/Microsoft-Rewards-Auto-Search-Scripts/README.md

 `URL GOTO= http://www.bing.com/search?FORM=U312DF&PC=U312&q=Whatever+you+want+your+search+term+to+be`

-And change the word or words at the end.
-For spaces you will have to put a +
+To change the word or words at the end.
+For spaces you will have to put a `+`

-And to edit the amount of time between searches find
+To edit the amount of time between searches find

 `WAIT SECONDS= 4`